 Email ID: email@example.com

-Bharat Nayak leads the Fact Check Team at The Logical Indian.
-Since the inception of The Logical Indian, Bharat has been associated with it and headed the newsroom.
+Al Arafat Sherfuddeen leads the Fact Check Team at The Logical Indian.
+Since the inception of The Logical Indian, Al Arafat Sherfuddeen has worked in various capacities in the content team.
 He has been instrumental in strategising and overseeing the execution of the content at The Logical Indian.

 What Kind Of Stories Do We Cover?

-- We verify claims made by politicians/people in important governmental positions in India
+2. We verify claims made by politicians/people in important government positions in India.

-- Information being shared against or in favour of political parties/leaders which appear untrue.
+3. Information being shared against or in favour of political parties/leaders which appear untrue.
 Posts by Facebook pages/Twitter handles spreading hatred using fake information.